MeryemCiftciAly/my_sql_journey/01_sql_practice/README.md

 This repository serves as a transparent, public portfolio **documenting** my ongoing learning and skill development in **PostgreSQL**.
 While I have successfully obtained the Google Data Analytics Professional Certificate, my dedication to continuous, hands-on practice ensures that my skills remain current and robust.

-This work demonstrates my commitment to **structured problem-solving, data integrity, and pipeline integration**—the core proficiencies of a successful Data Analyst.
+This work demonstrates my commitment to **structured problem-solving, data integrity, and pipeline integration**, the core proficiencies of a successful Data Analyst.

 ### **Repository Structure and Progression**